Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Sufism.md

 # Sufism

-Belief and tradition in [[Islam]] that focuses on "losing oneself to merge with God"
+[[Islam|Islamic]] [[mysticism]] and mode of religious life Shows a personalized path to "lose oneself to merge with God," or "to be dead to oneself and alive in God"

-Controversial:
+Emphasizes simplicity and equality => popular with the socially marginalized, e.g. women and lower castes

-- Mixes music with prayer
+Controversial for mixing music with prayer

 ## Concepts